-Oleg Kulik ranks among the most interesting and controversial Russian artist.
-He has managed to attract attention of the art critics and exhibition curators by his performance shows characterised by "strong expression" where he himself assumes a role of "artistist-animal".
+Oleg Kulik ranks among the most interesting and controversial Russian artists.
+He has managed to attract the attention of art critics and exhibition curators by his performance shows, characterised by "strong expression" where he himself assumes a role of "artist-animal".
 He would be a dog, a bird, a fish, a bull.
-The artist thus simplifies his performance language to basic emotional vocabulary of an animal.
+The artist thus simplifies his performance language to the basic emotional vocabulary of an animal.

 Pussy Riot is a Russian feminist protest punk rock group founded in 2011.
 The group staged unauthorised performances in unusual public places, such as the Red Square or the Moscow's Cathedral of Christ the Savior which were made into music videos distributed via social media networks.
 The collective's lyrical themes included feminism, LGBT rights, and opposition to the oppressive policy of the Russian President Vladimir Putin.
 In 2012 two of the group members, Nadezhda Tolokonnikova and Maria Alyokhina, were arrested and sentenced to two years' imprisonment.